jansucan/diff-dd/README.md

 > dd bs=4M if=/dev/sda1 of=full.img

-When user decides to create the differential image, he or she runs:
+When the user decides to create the differential image, he or she runs:

 > diff-dd /dev/sda1 full.img diff.img

-If a data accident happens, the partition will be restored by running:
+If a data accident happens, the partition can be restored by running:

 > dd bs=4M if=full.img of=/dev/sda1

 > diff-dd diff.img /dev/sda1

+The first command restores the old full image.
+The second one applies the differences.